La Faute de l'Abbé Mouret: Influence

-The novel inspired a now lost painting by John Collier (1850—1934), exhibited in 1895 at the Royal Academy of Arts in London, under the title The death of Albine.
-The painting was reproduced in the weekly The Graphic on 31 August 1895 (example in the British Museum, London).
+The novel inspired a painting by John Collier (1850—1934), exhibited in 1895 at the Royal Academy of Arts in London, under the title The death of Albine.
+The painting was reproduced in the weekly The Graphic on 31 August 1895 (example in the British Museum, London).The painting was thought to be lost but was discovered in the archives of the Museum of Glasgow and is accessible on-line.

 It also inspired Joseph Edouard Dantan for his painting Le Paradou (1883; Museum of Fine Arts, Ghent).